bmilesp/PHPUnit-Cake2/README.md

 ## Install the Plugin

+Istall withg composer via packagist by adding to your composer.json:require object:

 Install this plugin to your `app/Plugin` folder by cloning it to a folder called "Phpunit"

 Make sure you got either `CakePlugin::loadAll()` - or specifically `CakePlugin::load('Phpunit')` in your bootstrap!